-No. If you decide to initiate a complaint or an investigation, the campus Title IX office will focus the investigation on the alleged prohibited conduct.
-The University will not investigate whether you, the Respondent/s or any witness violated the student conduct code related to drug or alcohol consumption.
+No. If you decide to initiate a complaint, the campus Title IX office will focus the investigation on the alleged prohibited conduct.
+The University will not investigate whether you, the Respondent or any Witness violated the Student Conduct Code related to drug or alcohol consumption.
 However, this amnesty provision does not apply to a person who has given another person alcohol or drugs without their knowledge and with the intent of causing them to become incapacitated.